jeremyButtler/find--Co-infections/README.md

  the consensuses with mismatches were from reference pairs that detected only one variant and had 50% of reads from the minor variant (50-50 1, Figure 4).

-The consensuses from the 50-50 1 reference pairs are almost the only consensus with mismatches from reference pairs that detected only one consensus (Figure 4).
+Mismatches in consensuses built from reference pairs that detected only one variant were mostly from the reference pairs that had 50% of reads from the minor variant (Figure 4).
 The only exception is one case that had 99% of reads from the major consensus (99-1 1, Figure 4).
-However, in the 99-1 1 case, the major variant lost most of its reads to aggressive filtering, resulting in the minor variant having 272 of 949 of reads.
+However, in the 99-1 1 case, the major variant lost most of its reads to aggressive filtering.
+Which, resulted in the minor variant having 272 of the 949 reads in the bin used to make the consensus.
 In both cases, mismatches are likely from the polisher merging both variants into one consensus.

 A quarter of consensuses with mismatches were from consensus pairs that detected two variants and had 99% of reads from the major variant (99-1 2, Figure 4).
 All 99-1 2 consensuses with mismatches were from the minor variant (Figure 4.).
 Sometimes, the minor variant had fewer than 200 reads in a bin and had some misbinned, noisy reads from the major variant.
- Allowing either lower read depth or merging of two variants to have increased the number of mismatches in the minor variant.
+ Allowing mismatches from lower read depths or merging of the misbinned major variant reads with the correctly binned minor variant reads.

 <figure>